BylHitchen/Portfolio/README.md

 I recently explored a dataset comparing Electric Vehicles and Hybrids, and it was fascinating to see how these cars are really gaining traction in the USA—especially in Washington state.
 * Created a bar chart to showcase the growing popularity of these vehicles.
 * Next up, I built a map to highlight where these cars are most common.
 It was clear that Washington is leading the way.
-* I then focused on the top 10 counties (the dataset was heavily biased to Washigton State counties in the USA) for electric vehicle adoption and created a column chart.
+* I then focused on the top 10 counties (the dataset was heavily biased to Washigton State in the USA) for electric vehicle adoption and created a column chart.
 * After that, I put together a column chart comparing various makes and models.
 I added a bit of interactivity with parameters, allowing for some fun exploration of the data.
 * Adding a donut chart to visualise market shares.
 It added a nice visual to the dashboard and made the info easy to grasp.
 * With all the pieces ready, I assembled a dashboard that brought everything together.
 It’s exciting to see how well these visuals can tell a story.